gthparch/macsim/README.md

   cores) and SMT or MT architectures as well.
 * Currently interconnection network model (based on IRIS) and power model (based on McPAT) are connected.
-* MacSim is also one of the components of SST, so muiltiple MacSim simulatore can run concurrently.
+* MacSim is also one of the components of SST, so multiple MacSim simulatore can run concurrently.
 * The project has been supported by Intel, NSF, Sandia National Lab.